c2mon/c2mon/docs/docs/overview/tags.md

 ---
 layout:   post
 title:    Tags
-Summary:  An overview of the C2MON Tag concept.
+summary:  An overview of the C2MON Tag concept.
 ---

 # Introduction